Kapeel/Kallisto-and-Sleuth-tutotrial-iPlant/README.md

 biocLite("biomaRt")
 ```

-Open a new file if you would like to type the commands and add them as we go
-along, or you can simply open `analysis.R` and follow along.
-You can execute a
-line in Rstudio using `ctrl + enter`.
+You can execute a line in Rstudio using `ctrl + enter`.

 Next, load sleuth: